4.5.10 Reduction Expressions

 error if the reducer subprogram is not associative.
 That is, for any

-arbitrary values of subtype
+arbitrary values of

 Value_Type A,